TouchDesigner/TouchEngine-Windows/README.md

 		// handle the link event
 	}

 A single instance can be re-used to load several components.
 Only one component can be loaded in an instance at a time (but any number of instances can co-exist).
-Maximise performance by re-using an existing instance rather than creating a new one where possible.
+Improve performance by re-configuring an existing instance rather than creating a new one where possible.

 Create an instance: